andresoviedo/google-drive-ftp-adapter/README.md

 Any comments: andresoviedo@gmail.com

-WARN: This application is still in an alpha state.
+WARN: This application is still in an alpha state, so bugs may appear.
 This application is currently released under the LGPL license.
       Use this library at your own risk.

 WARN: This application uses a Google Drive API Key with a courtesy of 10 requests/second/user and 10 million request/day.
-      When it reaches the top it could be unavailable.
+      When it reaches the quota it could be unavailable.